 - 1.8 The Statement of Community Involvement (SCI) explains how the local authority will involve the community in local plan preparation and development management decisions.
-It must be up to date regarding changes in legislation / regulation and good practice, including recent temporary legislation in relation to Covid-19 measures. - 1.9 The latest SCI document was adopted by the Council in December 2019.
-Public consultation and engagement during the preparation of Local Plan documents set out in the LDS 2021-2024 will be carried out in conformity with the SCI 2018 and the recent Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020 which set out changes to requirements to make certain documents available for inspection and on request.
+It must be up to date regarding changes in legislation / regulation and good practice, including any temporary legislation in relation to Covid-19 measures. - 1.9 The latest SCI document was adopted by the Council in September 2021.
+Public consultation and engagement during the preparation of Local Plan documents set out in the LDS 2022-2025 will be carried out in conformity with the SCI 2021.

-2. Local Plan Work Programme 2021-2024
+2. Local Plan Work Programme 2022-2025

 - 2.1 This Local Development Scheme (LDS) sets out an ambitious timetable over the next three years for the production of all documents that will form part of the Elmbridge Local Plan including Supplementary Planning Documents (SPDs), Neighbourhood Development Plans (NDPs) and supporting documents.
-This updates the previous LDS published in October 2020. - 2.2 The following sections (sections 2-4) of the LDS set out: - overview of each of the documents to be prepared as part of the Local Plan, including SPDs, NDPs and supporting documents, in the next three years. - a summary of the LDS programme and a Local Plan and Supporting Document Diagram covering the period 2021-2024. - the political procedures and protocols in place which will help guide and monitor the progress of preparing Local Plan documents; the evidence base and other supporting documents including the process for agreeing documents for consultation; publication; submission; examination; and adoption. - the potential risks to the Council implementing this LDS.
+This updates the previous LDS published in June 2021. - 2.2 The following sections (sections 2-4) of the LDS set out: - overview of each of the documents to be prepared as part of the Local Plan, including SPDs, NDPs and supporting documents, in the next three years. - a summary of the LDS programme and a Local Plan and Supporting Document Diagram covering the period 2022-2025. - the political procedures and protocols in place which will help guide and monitor the progress of preparing Local Plan documents; the evidence base and other supporting documents including the process for agreeing documents for consultation; publication; submission; examination; and adoption. - the potential risks to the Council implementing this LDS.